AmitNG2000/AmitNG2000/README.md

 ### Hello!,I am Amit
-#### I’m currently a student pursuing a Bachelor’s degrees in Economics and Computer Science.
+#### I'm a student at Ben Gurion Univeresty, pursuing a Bachelor’s degrees in Economics and Computer Science.

 Skills: Java, c++, Python